sukhneetkaur/personal_webpage/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sukhneetkaur/personal_webpage/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+## Projects

+### Visual Cognition and Attention Lab, University of Massachusetts

+- Worked on re-analyzing human eye-tracking data from prior experiments conducted in the lab to explore how people make decisions and the different search strategies they use during visual search tasks
+- Performed data processing, analysis, and visualization of eye-tracking data to explore experimental parameters for optimal target-search strategies in humans

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.